beartype/numerary/docs/whytho.md

 ### Native primitives

-We want to tell the world how to call it and what to expect in return, so we annotate it:
+We want to tell the world how to call it and what to expect in return, so we annotate it according to the standard advice to [just](https://wiki.c2.com/?JustIsaDangerousWord) use native types:

 ``` python
 >>> def deep_thought_typed(arg: float) -> int: